ttlock/iOS_TTLock_Demo_Deprecated/README.md

 2.The callback for ‘onFoundDevice_peripheral’ will scan all supported devices nearby, just connect which you really need.

-3.All callbacks in the TTLockLock are in the child thread.
+3.All callbacks in the TTLock are in the child thread.

 4.In order to record who operates the lock,you should assign values to attributes 'uid' before Sending instruction in the callback 'onBTConnectSuccess_peripheral'.
 ```objective-c